List of fishes of Sespe Creek, California: Fish

-A common fish in Sespe Creek is the Threespine stickleback (Gasterosteus aculeatus), which is easily identified by its three dorsal spines.
+A common fish in Sespe Creek is the threespine stickleback (Gasterosteus aculeatus), which is easily identified by its three dorsal spines.

-The Pacific lamprey (Entosphenus tridentatus) enters Sespe Creek from the Santa Clara River, a tributary of the Pacific Ocean.
+The Pacific lamprey (Entosphenus tridentatus) enters Sespe Creek from the Santa Clara River, which flows into the Pacific Ocean.

-The arroyo chub (Gila Orcutti) is often found in schools.
+The arroyo chub (Gila orcuttii) is often found in schools.
 The Santa Ana sucker (Catostomus santaanae) is common around waterfalls.

-The introduced species, Green sunfish (Lepomis cyanellus), can be found in shallow, weedy areas.
+The introduced species, green sunfish (Lepomis cyanellus), can be found in shallow, weedy areas.